Happy St. Patrick’s Day! 7 Healthy Ways to CelebrateArticle posted in: Diet & Nutrition Lifestyle

-Or, for an inspired spin on the classic, check out this recipe for Corned Beef and Cabbage Egg Rolls! > The two main ingredients are mixed with Swiss cheese and stuffed into crispy egg roll wrappers for a fun fusion that’s as unique as it is delicious.
+Or, for an inspired spin on the classic, check out our recipe for Corned Beef and Cabbage Egg Rolls!
+The two main ingredients are mixed with Swiss cheese and stuffed into crispy egg roll wrappers for a fun fusion that’s as unique as it is delicious.

 3. Try a Twist on Potatoes

 Spuds are often the stars of Irish fare, but their dishes can be loaded in extra fat and calories.
 Enter the smart swap.
 Colcannon—a St. Paddy’s Day staple—typically combines mashed potatoes and cabbage with a bunch of cream and butter.
 Our skinny version subs in cauliflower for potatoes and includes nutrient-rich kale instead of cabbage.
 It also uses lighter versions of milk and butter to make the creamy classic you can enjoy, guilt-free.
 Check out our Cauliflower Colcannon recipe here! >

 Prefer the bite of a potato pancake to a creamy mash?
 Try this Irish “Potato” Pancake recipe that uses cottage cheese, oats, vanilla extract and cinnamon to make the potato-free pancake.
 Neufchatel cheese and Greek yogurt create the creamy drizzle, while shredded coconut adds extra sweetness.